 Free Education

-Holistic education goes beyond the classroom and includes various forms of learning, including formal, informal, and experiential learning.
-Its ultimate goal is to foster intellectual growth, critical thinking, and the acquisition of skills and knowledge that enable individuals to lead fulfilling and productive lives.
+Our program’s goal is to foster intellectual growth, critical thinking, and the acquisition of skills and knowledge that enable individuals to lead fulfilling and productive lives while celebrating local culture.

 Play-based Learning